We make every effort to give the best service possible to everyone who attends our practice.

 Thanks for answering the FTT question.
 Could you please state the reason for your response?

-By 1st December 2014, all GP practices must offer these two questions to patients, following every episode of treatment.
+By 1st December 2014, all GP practices were asked to put these two questions to patients, following every episode of treatment.
 They then need to collate and analyse the data, report the summaries to NHS England and then look at the comments for common themes to make service improvements.
 NHS England will then publish the FFT score on a national website that is public.

-From 1 December 2014, if you visit our GP surgery and we have your mobile phone number or an email address you will be asked about whether or not you would recommend our surgery to your family and friends, if they need similar treatment or care.
+Therefore, if you visit our GP surgery and we have your mobile phone number or an email address, you will be asked about whether or not you would recommend our surgery to your family and friends if they need similar treatment or care.

 The information will give our GP practice invaluable feedback on what you think of the care and treatment you have received, which along with existing ways of gathering feedback, will help us to make improvements and improve the experience for our patients.